SebastianLeclerc/quic_experimental/README.md

 sudo systemctl disable --now ModemManager.service
 ```

-Check that NTP is syncronized.
+Check that NTP is synchronized.
-Start docker container ```sudo docker restart CONTAINERNAME```.
+Start the Docker container ```sudo docker restart CONTAINERNAME```.
-Automation scritps are designed to execute from the edge.
+Automation scripts are designed to execute from the edge.
 Copy SSH keys from edge to sensor and cloud ```ssh-copy-id user@ip```
-Note that, for using mosquitto over secure port 8883, certificates are required and copied from inside the container and distributed via the automation scripts.
+Note that, for using Mosquitto over secure port 8883, certificates are required and copied from inside the container and distributed via the automation scripts.

 **Connection Establishment Latency**